hackervera/CouchCash/README.md

 This will create a document on your couchdb instance that will keep track of your debt.
 Edit the **database.yaml** file to select a different couchdb host and/or database.
 You can replicate to other people and share debt information.
 Check out [CouchDB: The Definitive Guide](http://guide.couchdb.org/) for more info on setting up couchdb.
+You can also get free hosting from [CouchOne](http://www.couchone.com/).

 To check and see how much you owe to other people, issue this command:
 `ruby account.rb`